-Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are an integral part of the Adult Lower Extremity Reconstructive Surgery Fellowship.
-You will be encouraged to take full advantage of the following opportunities:
+Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are integral parts of the Adult Lower Extremity Reconstructive Surgery Fellowship.
+You are encouraged to take full advantage of the following opportunities:

 Your research opportunities at Mayo Clinic are outstanding.
 During your fellowship, you are encouraged to complete at least one patient-related research project.

 Fellows have the opportunity to pursue clinical research projects during time blocks when they are free of any clinical assignments.
 This typically happens during the second or third academic quarter for those interested in maximizing the extensive clinical research opportunities available within the department.